snotskie/ttrpg/site/src/characters.md

 Up to once per session, when you are resting or performing leisure activity in a safe place, you may perform a roll using Head or Home.
 Then up to once before the end of the session, you may use the value of that roll instead of rolling for a Check or non-violent Contest using any Stat. *This Ability requires and extends Sharp Recall.*

+### Blessèd Pragmatism

+While determining the Focal Action during an Endeavor, you may choose to roll the same value you rolled when determining the Focal Action the previous round.
+This does not include any bonuses or modifications applied to that roll, you must be attempting the same action as the previous round, and if the previous roll was a Spark roll you must pay the Blessing Die cost again.
+Then this ability cannot be activated again until you spend ④ to recharge it. *This Ability requires and extends Sharp Recall.*

 ---

 ### Advanced Training